jonge-democraten/janeus/README.md

         'janeus.backend.JaneusBackend',
     )

+Janeus defines two models: JaneusUser and JaneusRole.
+The JaneusRole objects must be created in the Django admin to allow LDAP users to login.
+Each JaneusRole assigns to 1 LDAP group for either all sites or for a selection of sites, a number of permissions and group permissions.
+The backend only gives access to users that are in LDAP groups that have matching JaneusRole objects.
+When a user is given access, Janeus creates a JaneusUser object and a normal User object.
+If Mezzanine is installed, Janeus also created SitePermission objects for all sites on which the user has any permissions via Janeus.

+By default, Janeus retrieves the current site id from Mezzanine (if installed) or from django.contrib.sites.shortcuts.get_current_site.
+This behavior can be overridden by settings `JANEUS_CURRENT_SITE` in `settings.py`.

 Instead of a real LDAP server you can also use a fake LDAP server by defining method `JANEUS_FAKE_LDAP` in `settings.py`.
 This method takes parameters `username` and `password`, where `password` can be `None` (when called by `janeus_cleanup`, see below).
-It must either return `None` for no access or a list of groups (can be empty) on authentication success.
+It must either return `None` or `[]` for no access or a list of groups on authentication success.

 An example of using a fake LDAP server in `settings.py`: